-Ford's big-selling pickup truck has an all-aluminum body, which saves about 700 pounds over steel.
+Ford's big-selling pickup truck has an all-aluminum body, which saves about 700 pounds over its steel-bodied predecessor.
 Engine choices include a new 3.3-liter V6, 2.7- and 3.5-liter turbo V6s, and a 5.0-liter V8.
-For 2018 the 2.7-liter and the 3.5-liter turbo V6s are teamed with a 10-speed automatic transmission.
-Both are quiet and effortless, lending themselves to towing.
-Fuel economy is relatively palatable.
-In our tests the 2.7 got 17 mpg overall, 1 mpg better than the turbo 3.5.
-The 2.7 is also surprisingly quicker from 0 to 60 mph.
-The naturally aspirated 5.0-liter V8 is updated, as well, with more horsepower and torque.
-The cabin is very quiet but the ride is stiff.
+For 2018, the 2.7-liter and 3.5-liter turbo V6s and the V8 are teamed with a 10-speed automatic transmission.
+Both turbo V6s are quiet and effortless, lending themselves to towing.
+Fuel economy is commendable.
+In our tests the 2.7 got 19 mpg overall.
+The 2.7 is also surprisingly quick from 0 to 60 mph.
+The cabin is very quiet, but the ride is stiff and jittery.
+Handling is ponderous but ultimately secure.
 We recommend getting the optional Sync 3 infotainment system.
 The 2018 truck also gets pre-collision assist with pedestrian detection and adaptive cruise control.
 Diesel and hybrid versions are on the horizon.